AutoJenny/blog/docs/database/sql_management.md

 - **Live Data:**
   - Data is fetched from the `/db/tables` backend route, which returns both `groups` and a flat `tables` list for compatibility.
   - The UI prefers `groups` if present, otherwise falls back to `tables`.
+- **Modern, Accessible Front-End:**
+  - The front-end code for the DB display UI was completely rewritten from scratch (2025-05-XX) for robustness, clarity, and accessibility, while replicating all previous functionality.
+  - Uses modern, accessible JavaScript, robust error handling, and defensive coding for missing/empty data.
+  - Accordion panels are keyboard accessible and expand the first group/table by default.

 ## Technical Details
 - **Backend:**